$E_n$-cell attachments and a local-to-global principle for homological stability: Topological chiral homology and completions of partial algebras

-For the uniqueness statement, we check that all other choices that were made during the construction are unique up to isotopy.
-Firstly, any two proper embeddings $[0,1) \to M$ representing the same end are isotopic by making a homotopy between the two embeddings generic.
-Secondly, the space of tubular neighborhoods of a submanifold is contractible.
-Thirdly, the space $\theta$-framed embeddings $\bR^n \to D^{n-1} \times [0,1)$ is equivalent to the same of $\theta$-framed embeddings $\bR^n \to \bR^n$ and hence path-connected by Lemma \ref{lemthetaconn}.
-Finally, $\psi_M$ is unique up to isotopy by contractibility of the space of collars. \end{proof}

-Let $\cat{Emb}^{\theta}$ denote the category of $\theta$-framed manifolds with $\theta$-framed embeddings as morphisms.
-Disjoint union gives $\cat{Emb}^{\theta}$ the structure of a symmetric monoidal category.
-Consider $\cat{Ch}$ as a symmetric monoidal category with tensor product.
-Topological chiral homology with coefficients in a fixed $\cdt$-algebra $A$ gives a symmetric monoidal functor from $\cat{Emb}^\theta$ to $\cat{Ch}$.
+Topological chiral homology with coefficients in a fixed $\cdt$-algebra $A$ gives a symmetric monoidal functor from $\cat{Emb}^\theta$ to $\cat{C}$, the former defined in Subsection \ref{subsubsectangent}.
 This functionality is induced by composition of embeddings.
-Thus the map $\psi: \R^n \sqcup M \m M$ induces a map
+Thus the map $\psi \colon \R^n \sqcup M \m M$ induces a map

-When $A$ is a $C$-charged algebra, the monoidal structure is compatible with charge and so the maps $\psi'$ are additive with respect to charge.
+When $A$ is a $C$-charged algebra, the monoidal structure is compatible with charge and so the maps $\psi_*$ are additive with respect to charge.
 Using the natural equivalence $A \m \int_{\R^n} A$ and restricting to specific charges we get maps

 as long as $\bc+\bc_0$ is defined in $C$.
 We can now define the stabilization maps.